-First, is what you are hearing consistent with what Jesus has already said as recorded in the Gospels.
-If what you are hearing is inconsistent with the revelation of Scripture then you are probably not hearing from Jesus.
-One of the great gifts of the Gospels is we are given a trustworthy record from which to understand the kinds of things Jesus says.
+First, is what you are hearing consistent with what Jesus has already said as recorded in the Gospels?
+If what you are hearing is inconsistent with the revelation of Scripture, then you are probably not hearing from Jesus.
+One of the great gifts of the Gospels is that we are given a trustworthy record from which to understand the kinds of things Jesus says.
 Does what you are hearing sound like what Jesus might say?
 Second, does what you are hearing create anxiety within you?
 If so, you might want to question it.
-The Words of Jesus carry Peace.
+The words of Jesus carry peace.
 They do not create confusion and anxiety.
 In fact, a sign that Jesus is speaking to us may well be an abiding sense of peace that doesn’t even make sense to us.
 Third, does what you are hearing from Jesus find resonance with the discernment of other believers whom you trust?

 In my own experience, this conviction is ever deepening: Jesus is always speaking.
 Why do I believe this?
 Because every time I manage to get really still and attentive and find myself humbly submitted to him, I hear his voice.
 Here’s what I don’t understand about myself.
 Why am I not constantly finding this place and posture of listening?
 I don’t have good answer.

 The great Methodist missionary to India, E. Stanley Jones, often referenced his practice of going to his “listening post.”
 Here’s what I like about that.
 It demonstrates expectation.
 I find the more I actually expect to hear from Jesus, the more I hear from him.

 Abba Father, we thank you for your Son, Jesus, whose word is truth.
 Thank you that he continues to speak through his recorded words, and thank you that he speaks to us through the gift of the Holy Spirit.
 Increase our expectation of hearing his voice.
 We pray in Jesus’ name, amen.